-To prepare the required dose, withdraw the appropriate volume from the reconstituted vial.
+To prepare the required dose, withdraw the appropriate volume from the reconstituted vial(s).
 Add the withdrawn volume to an infusion bag containing 100 mL of NS or D5W.

 Infusions range from clear, colorless solutions to solutions that are clear and slightly yellow.
 Variations in color within this range do not affect the potency of the product.

-Intravenous: Administer by intermittent infusion over 60 minutes.
+IV: Administer by IV infusion over 1 hour.